comeyplus/ngods-stocks/README.md

 [Metabase](https://www.metabase.com/) is connected to the [cube.dev](https://cube.dev/) via [SQL API](https://cube.dev/docs/backend/sql).
 End users can use it for self-service creation of dashboards, reports, and data visualizations.
 [Metabase](https://www.metabase.com/) is also directly connected to the gold schema in the Postgres database.

 ![Metabase](./img/demo/metabase.cube.connection.png)

+[Apache Superset](https://superset.apache.org/) provides a modern, enterprise-ready business intelligence web application.
+It can connect to both PostgreSQL and Trino databases, offering advanced visualization capabilities and SQL Lab for interactive data exploration.
+Superset supports rich visualizations, dashboard creation, and can handle large-scale analytics workloads through its Trino integration.

 ## ngods machine learning
 [Jupyter Notebooks](https://jupyter.org/) with Scala, Java and Python backends can be used for machine learning.